 To review some of existing studies, Kristina [1] discussed the massive electric power outage that occurred in the northeastern United States on August 14-15, 2003.
 They estimated the losses associated with that severe power outage affecting residential consumers for longer durations.
-Manikya [2] utilizes a practical radial distribution system database in the development of individual consumer sector and establishes composite consumer damage functions for combinations of all consumer classes.
+Manikya [2] utilize a practical radial distribution system database in the development of individual consumer sector and establish composite consumer damage functions for combinations of all consumer classes.
 Snead [3] discussed the issue of energy efficiency and conservation in the residential sector and showed that energy efficiency can be targeted to reduce peak demand.
+[4] reports estimates the annual cost of power outages caused by severe weather between 2003 and 2012 and describes various strategies for modernizing the grid and increasing grid resilience.

-Vivien et al. [4] presented an empirical work that has been done at an international level data in order to test for the relationship between energy consumption and income per capita at the household level.
-Layton [5] used a survey to households' willingness to pay to avoid unexpected interruptions in electricity service.
+Layton [5] used a survey to households' willingness to pay to avoid unexpected shortages in electricity service.
 In this survey, the author used a statistical approach that is defined as a function of household characteristics, outage attributes and outages history.
 Benders [6] developed a web-based tool that addresses direct as well as indirect energy requirements.
 This tool was tested with a sample of 300 households, resulting in a direct and indirect energy reduction of about 31% compared to total energy consumption.
 McMakin [7] described energy-conservation campaigns applied at two military installations where residents do not pay their own energy bills.
-Marshall [8] used energy-conservation programs that are focused on the residential sector with more variables that affect household energy conservation and lead to more-effective consumer energy conservation.
+Küfeoğlu [7] the customers are divided into three main segments; industry customers, service customers and residential customers.
+Different and unique customer interruption costs estimation methodology has been proposed for each customer segment.
+Mercados [8] analyzed the current interruption management system and assessed the requirements of its evolution so that it is well adapted to future reliability needs.

 Fuji [9] developed a model that explains household choice of electricity conservation modes.
 The model is based on the premise that households will adopt those conservation modes that yield benefits greater than perceived costs.
 Yoshiyuki [10] evaluated energy conservation methodologies for the residential sector by employing a model that simulates city-scale energy consumption in the residential sector by considering the diversity of household and building types.
-HiChun [11] indicated that, as energy conservation can be realized through changes in the composition of goods and services consumed, there is a need to assess indirect and total household energy requirements.
-Ghaddar [12] showed that energy conservation measures on buildings have a significant role to play in reducing the burden of the energy bill on the Lebanese economy.
-The residential sector is the main sector that energy measures can be applied to.
-Taniguchi [13] performed modeling of energy consumption by residential sector of 20 Japanese cities modeled at the city-scale and the model households were classified into 228 categories based on the family size and building type.
+Hi Chun [11] indicated that, as energy conservation can be realized through changes in the composition of goods and services consumed, there is a need to assess indirect and total household energy requirements.
+Manikya [12] assessed reliability cost/worth indices of expected energy not served (EENS), expected cost of interruptions (ECOI) and interrupted energy assessment rate (IEAR) of a typical radial practical distribution system using a generalized analytical technique.
+The results presented in this paper can be useful for the electric power companies, designers and planners in the decision-making process.
+Taniguchi [12] performed modeling of energy consumption by residential sector of 20 Japanese cities modeled at the city-scale and the model households were classified into 228 categories based on the family size and building type.
 He evaluated the effectiveness of energy conservation measures, such as improving energy efficiency of home appliances, improving heat insulation of buildings, changing preset temperature, and all family members watching TV together.
-Xu Peng [14] measured, in laboratory and in site, the thermal behaviors of specimens and an upgraded prototype residential building in China.
+Xu Peng [13] measured, in laboratory and in site, the thermal behaviors of specimens and an upgraded prototype residential building in China.
 The research showed that the proposed insulation system can save as much as 50 percent of the energy through it.
 The field measurements showed that 30% reduction of the overall energy consumed by newly-built buildings.
-Abrahamse [15] reviewed and evaluated the effectiveness of encouraging households to reduce energy consumption and some important issues cloud these conclusions, such as methodological problems.
+Abrahamse [14] reviewed and evaluated the effectiveness of encouraging households to reduce energy consumption and some important issues cloud these conclusions, such as methodological problems.